-In 1920 there was no general provision of meals, but some schools provided soup or cocoa with bread, using local funds.
+In 1920 there was no general provision of meals to pupils, but some schools provided soup or cocoa with bread, using local funds.

 Drinking water which was kept under teacher supervision, was provided in a covered vessel with a tap and a drinking cup.

-The economic conditions of the country in the 1920s were reflected in the poorer health of the children.
-Large numbers of parents with unemployed and country children who had to walk long distances in all kinds of weather over poor roads, often showed signs of malnutrition and illness.
-The MOH suggested that a warm midday meal was of special importance in the winter months.
+The economic conditions of the country in the 1920s were reflected in the poor health of the children.
+Large numbers of parents were unemployed and country children had to walk long distances in all kinds of weather over poor roads.
+The children often showed signs of malnutrition and illness.
+The Ministry of Health (MOH) suggested that a warm midday meal was of special importance in the winter months.